 – Tax exemption sales of international telecommunication and interstate telecommunication services

 How do you incorporate in Tennessee?

 What is the process of incorporation in Tennessee?
 What type of documentation is required?
-These are some of the common questions that you will be confronted with if you planning to start a new business in the state.
-The following steps will enable understanding of the entire process:
+These are some of the common questions that you will be confronted with if you are planning to start a new business in the state.
+The following steps will help you understand the entire process:

 Business Entity Name

 One of the most important steps towards incorporation in Tennessee is naming your business entity.
 You have to start by identifying, searching, reserving, or registering the business entity name.
 There are 3 steps towards business name formation and they are:

 - Naming Requirements: A business name pursuant to T.C.A. § 48-249-106 and § 48-249-903 for domestic and foreign LLC and TN Code § 48-14-101 for business corporation should contain words like “corporation”, “incorporated”, “limited liability company” or abbreviations like “corp.”, “inc.”, “ltd.”, “L.L.C.” or similar abbreviation.

 - Business name search: You need to search for a business name that is not in use currently.
 You can conduct a name search here.

 - Name Reservation: Once you have identified a business entity name, and if the name is available then you can reserve the name pursuant to T.C.A. § 48-249-107 for an LLC and TN Code § 48-14-102 for a business corporation.
 Reservation of business name for incorporation in Tennessee will be effective for a period of 4 months.